zilden/Debian-QoL/README.md

 ![image](https://github.com/user-attachments/assets/82489c3e-e719-496e-bfcb-bcbe475f1ce1)

-# 🖥️ Runic Vitals - Usage Widget
+# 🖥️ Runic Vitals - Resource Widget

 A sleek widget for your Linux desktop showing essential system information with rounded corners and Nerd Font icons.
 Designed with transparency, elegance, and readability in mind, perfect for minimal setups.